OHDSI/ETL-LambdaBuilder/docs/PREMIER/Premier_Measurement.md

    </td>
    <td>LAB_RESULT Transformation:
 <p>
-This hold the source codes inferred by Usagi for the LAB_RESULT.TEST attribute which Premier identifies as LOINC for source data with a DATA_SOURCE_IND of '4'.
+This hold the source codes inferred by Usagi for the LAB_RESULT.LAB_TEST_DESC attribute which Premier identifies as LOINC for source data with a DATA_SOURCE_IND of '4'.
    </p></td>
   </tr>
   <tr>